Croydon West: Politics and history

 Croydon West was a short-lived seat for the 1950 general election, creating three seats in the County Borough of Croydon from the previous two, also taking in areas from the East Surrey constituency to the south.

 Croydon West took in areas of the former Croydon North and Croydon South constituencies, and East Surrey.
 It bordered Croydon East, Croydon North, East Surrey and Mitcham.

 All three Croydon constituencies were abolished five years later at the 1955 general election, re-creating Croydon South and creating Croydon North East and Croydon North West seats.

 For the entirety of its first iteration in the 1950s, Croydon West's Member of Parliament was Conservative Richard Thompson.
 It was contested in two elections: the 1950 general election and the 1951 general election.
 Prior to 1950, Croydon South had been held by Labour and most of the Labour voters were re-drawn into Croydon West, making it a marginal seat.

+In 2024, the re-established seat was won by the Labour Party with a majority of 37.3%.